nikitha75/fsjs-project-12/Readme.md

 This is Nikitha :)

-This project is about building Business Landing page.
+This project is about building landing page for a business.

 It was built from scratch.